PiotrJagla/deeRTOS/README.md

 This is my own RTOS. <br>

-I dont know how far i will go. <br>
-For now it consists of not working task scheduler. <br>
+For now it consists of: <br>
+ - Context switch on stm32f302r8
+ - Queue with proper synchronization
+ - mutex
+ - semaphore
+ - task prioritization